We're Making A Difference

 by the numbers

-In the five years since opening our doors in July 2012, the Sydney Story Factory has taken over 10,880 student enrolments.
-That includes the literally hundreds of young people who discover such a love of writing within the walls of the Martian Embassy that they just keep coming back.
+In the five plus years since opening our doors in July 2012, the Sydney Story Factory has taken over 10,880 student enrolments.
+That includes the literally hundreds of young people who discover such a love of writing in our workshops that they just keep coming back.

 Of these, 25% are Indigenous and 39% are from language backgrounds other than English.
 Almost all of the remainder come from lower socioeconomic or disadvantaged backgrounds.
 We also work with many young people who are marginalised in other ways - with support needs or chronic illness, through homelessness, and LGBTIQ.